Visit our new apparel store!

 How do I participate?

-There are lots of ways to participate in Bike Thru Burque Week.
+There are lots of ways to participate in ¡Bike Thru Burque Week!
 Commit to ride your bike anytime during Bike thru Burque Week to be entered into a drawing to win fabulous raffle prizes.
-You can also participate (and win more prizes) by completing a Riding Competition, entering the Photo Contest, proposing a ride on our online map, and participating in the Scavenger Hunt.
+You can also participate (and win more prizes) by completing a Riding Competition, entering the Photo Scavenger Hunt, and proposing a ride on our online map.
 See the Events & Activities page for more information.

 Will there be any in-person events?